-Hatton has stated in no uncertain terms that he sees Browne as an honest and drug-free boxer and hopes to get the bottom of why his sample was flagged in the near future.
+Hatton has stated in no uncertain terms that he sees Browne as an honest and drug-free boxer.
+The UK legend hopunderstandtom of why his sample was flagged shortly.

 A statement received by WBN on Tuesday read as follows:

-“Ricky Hatton and Hatton Promotions were made aware late last night that Lucas Browne delivered a positive A sample drug test following his world title win over Ruslan Chagaev.
+“Ricky Hatton and Hatton Promotions were made aware late last night that Lucas Browne delivered a positive A sample drug test following his world title wins over Ruslan Chagaev.

 Hatton didn’t travel with Browne to Chechnya when ‘Big Daddy’ knocked Chagaev out in the ten round of an entertaining battle on March 5.